edgelesssys/constellation/docs/docs/overview/clouds.md

 With its [CVM offering](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-vm-overview), Azure provides the best foundations for Constellation.
 Regarding (3), Azure provides direct access to remote-attestation statements.
 The firmware runs in an isolated domain inside the CVM and exposes a vTPM (5), but it's closed source (4).
-On SEV-SNP Azure leverages VM Privilege Level (VMPL) isolation for the separation of firmware and the rest of the VM, on TDX they leverage TD partitioning.
+On SEV-SNP, Azure uses VM Privilege Level (VMPL) isolation for the separation of firmware and the rest of the VM; on TDX, they use TD partitioning.
 This firmware is signed by Azure.
 The signature is reflected in the remote-attestation statements of CVMs.
 Thus, the Azure closed-source firmware becomes part of Constellation's trusted computing base (TCB).